 - (a) Assessing the exposure of workers and demonstrating compliance with regulatory requirements. - (b) Confirming the effectiveness of working practices (e.g. the adequacy of supervision and training) and engineering standards. - (c) Determining the radiological conditions in the workplace, whether these are under adequate control and whether operational changes have improved or worsened the situation. - (d) Evaluating and improving operating procedures from a review of the collected monitoring data for individuals and groups.
-Such data may be used to identify both good and bad features of operating procedures and design characteristics, and thereby contribute to the development of safer working practices in relation to radiation. - (e) Providing information that can be used to enable workers to understand how, when and where they are exposed, and to motivate them to take steps to reduce their exposure. - (f) Providing information for the evaluation of doses in the event of accidental exposures."
+Such data may be used to identify both good and bad features of operating procedures and design characteristics, and thereby contribute to the development of safer working practices in relation to radiation.

+- (e) Providing information that can be used to enable workers to understand how, when and where they are exposed, and to motivate them to take steps to reduce their exposure. - (f) Providing information for the evaluation of doses in the event of accidental exposures."

 5.5.
-Consignors, carriers and consignees all have some responsibilities for workplace, package and individual monitoring, depending on their individual circumstances.
+All transport organizations including consignors, carriers and consignees have some responsibilities for workplace, package and individual monitoring, depending on the radiological characteristics of the transport operations they undertake.

-Workplace and package monitoring
+Workplace monitoring and package monitoring

 5.6.
-Workplace monitoring comprises measurements made in the working environment and the interpretation of such measurements.
+Workplace monitoring comprises measurements made in the working environment as appropriate to the transport organization and the interpretation of such measurements.
 Routine monitoring in the workplace may be performed both to demonstrate that the work conditions remain satisfactory and to meet regulatory requirements.
-Additionally, the results of the monitoring may be used to assess radiation exposures to workers.
-The measurements can be made anywhere transport operations are undertaken, such as areas (including conveyances) in which the packing, preparation, loading, handling, storage in transit, carriage, intermodal transfer, delivery, unloading, and inspection and maintenance of packages of radioactive material are performed.
-Such measurements comprise monitoring for external radiation, for surface contamination, and in rare cases (e.g., the loading of drums with uranium oxide concentrate), for air contamination.
+Additionally, the results of the monitoring may be used to assess the radiation exposures to workers.
+The measurements can be made anywhere transport operations are undertaken, such as areas (including conveyances) in which the packing, preparation, loading, handling, carriage, storage in transit, intermodal transfer, delivery, unloading, and inspection of packages of radioactive material, and the maintenance of packagings for radioactive material, are performed.
+Such measurements comprise monitoring for external radiation, for surface contamination, and in rare cases (e.g. the loading of drums with uranium oxide concentrate), for air contamination.

 5.7.
 As described in para.
-2.6, workplace monitoring may be used in the dose assessment programme for workers where occupational exposures are likely to be between 1 and 6 mSv in a year.
+2.10, workplace monitoring may be used in the dose assessment programme for workers where occupational exposures are likely to be between 1 and 6 mSv in a year.

 5.8.
 The nature and frequency of workplace monitoring should be determined on the basis of the prior radiological evaluation and should be specified in the RPP.
-A procedure should be described in the RPP for assigning doses to workers that are based on the results of workplace monitoring.
+The RPP should include a procedure for assigning doses to workers that are based on the results of workplace monitoring.

 5.9.
-Routine monitoring made on and at the surface of and at a certain distance from packages containing radioactive material should be specified in the RPP.
+Routine monitoring at the surface of and at a certain distance from packages containing radioactive material should be specified in the RPP.
 This monitoring should confirm compliance with the limits for dose rate and surface contamination specified in the Transport Regulations, and confirm that the dose rates and contamination levels are consistent with the assumptions in the prior radiological evaluation.
-The nature and frequency of the monitoring, which will be based on the prior radiological evaluation, should be specified.
+The nature and frequency of the monitoring, which should be based on the prior radiological evaluation, should be specified.